darklife/darkriscv/README.md

-When the cache controller is activated, the cache controller provides separate memories for instruction and data, but provides a interface for a more convenctional von neuman memory architecture.
+When the cache controller is activated, the cache controller provides separate memories for instruction and data, but provides a interface for a more conventional von neumann memory architecture.

 In both cases, a proper designed linker script probably solves the problem!